phillycocoa/website/content/about.md

 All members, attending any of our events or otherwise participating in our community should adhere to our [code of conduct](/about/code-of-conduct).

+If you are interesting in supporting our group, consider [sponsoring](/sponsorship) us.

 ## Communications

 If you have any feedback please send us an email <leadership@phillycocoa.org>.